finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > InlinedPropertyDesign putInlinedPropertiesDesignSqlToDesign(body)

-[EXPERIMENTAL] PutInlinedPropertiesDesignSqlToDesign: Makes an inlined properties design from SQL
+[EXPERIMENTAL] PutInlinedPropertiesDesignSqlToDesign: Make an inlined properties design from SQL

 Generates a SQL-inlined-properties-design object from SQL string, if possible.  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.